 Admission: ¥1000 (One-day pass)

-It’s that time of the year again - your favorite art and design jamboree is back!
-A whopping 15,000 artists from within Japan and without are descending on Tokyo Big Sight to bring you the 49th Design Festa, which has been running biannually in spring and autumn since 1994.
+It’s that time of the year again - your favorite art & design jamboree is back!
+A whopping 15,000 artists from within Japan and without are descending on Tokyo Big Sight to bring you the 62nd Design Festa, which has been running biannually in spring and autumn since 1994.
 You’ll experience the full gamut of artistic expression here across all mediums: crafts, paintings, cuisine, performances, music, dance - if you can imagine it, you’ll find it here.
 Two day tickets are necessary if you want to be able to see and experience everything here.
 Have some extra cash handy, too - you’re sure to walk away with unique handmade gifts and souvenirs for loved ones here.

 Event: Rikugien Autumn Leaves Light-up